Image via iStock.com/Svetlanistaya

 By Dr. Sandra Mitchell

 Feeding your pets seems like such a simple process: buy a bag of food and feed it to your pet, right?
-But in reality, it is a lot more complicated than that.
+But do you really know what a guinea pig can eat?
+It is a lot more complicated than just buying a bag of food.

 Guinea pigs have some very specific dietary needs, and these may differ from their dietary “wants.”
 Add this to the fact that some guinea pig foods favor taste appeal over good nutrition, which makes it difficult for pet parents to know if their pets are getting the nutrition they need to thrive.